muratk5n/thirdwave/en/README.md

 ---

-There is a strange increase of the race 'Other' for 21/22.
-Is it because the police received racism accusations they stopped categorizing some?
+WION: "Rishi Sunak.. reimposes ban of fracking in UK"

 ---

+There is a strange increase of the race category 'other' for 21/22.
+Is it because due to racism accusations they stopped recording that data?

+---

-Nearly a thousand people are getting shot by the police per year.
+Nearly a thousand people are getting shot every year.
 Crazy.

 ---

-Count of all shot to death by the police, by race, WaPo data
+Yearly total of ppl shot to death by the police, WaPo data

 [[-]](2019/05/confstats.html#allshoot)